Yusaf Khan (general): Vice Chief of Army Staff

-In October 2001, General Yusaf was promoted to four-star general as the Vice Chief of Army Staff.
+In October 2001, Yusaf was promoted to four-star general as the Vice Chief of Army Staff.
 He was junior only to Usmani, hence superseding one officer while ascending to the four-star post of VCOAS.
 The timing of promotion of General Yusaf and General Aziz Khan coincided with the US invasion of Afghanistan, when these generals superseded Lieutenant General Muzaffar Usmani and Lieutenant General Mahmud Ahmed, both of whom were known for their hawkish stances.

-General Yusaf also stayed the ceremonial post of Colonel-in-Chief of the Armoured Corps of Pakistan Army.
+Yusaf also stayed the ceremonial post of Colonel-in-Chief of the Armoured Corps of the Pakistan Army.
 The four-star general is usually promoted as the Colonel-in-Chief of his respective unit.
 He was promoted to that position by President General Pervez Musharraf on 31 March 2003 at the Armoured Corps Regimental Center in Nowshera and continued till 3 May 2005 when he was replaced by General Ahsan Saleem Hyat.